arcasoy/arcasoy/README.md

 ### I'm Alex, nice to meet you! 👋

-- 💼 I work as a Software Engineer @ Dover Corporation
+- 💼 I work as a Software Engineer @ a Stealth Startup
 - 📚 I studied Mechanical Engineering (BS) and Engineering Management (MS)
 - 📫 You can reach me by:
   - Email: arcasoy1@gmail.com
   - Discord: [AX#0709](https://discord.com/users/166055639322329088)
-- ⚡ Fun fact: I code to electronic music
+- ⚡ Fun fact: I code to jazz & classical
-- ✏️ Side Note: We use Azure Git @ Dover, please excuse the quiet commit graph

 <!--
 **arcasoy/arcasoy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.